Sadswefg/Data-Visualization---Group-Project-1/project_proposal(Group F).md

 -   What are the types of waste composition that has their weight/volume increase in the last 6 months?

--   Which dumpster in a certain region mostly contain a significant amount of trashes (in a specific type) that can not be recycled?

 -   Which type of trash wheels have a highest performance, throughout the years, analyse the improvement of the usage of different trash wheel?

--   What would be the solutions for reducing the trash dumping, especially for the **non-biodegradable waste**?

 ### Plan for answering the questions